Hoan Kiem Lake

 Activities

-Hoan Kiem Lake is centrally located and minutes walking from Hanoi's Old Quarter, where most hotels gather.
-From Noi Bai Airport, it takes about 40 minutes to get here.
-If you stay in West Lake area, just take Yen Phu Road to reach the Old Quarter and head east to Hoan Kiem Lake.
+Hoan Kiem Lake is conveniently situated in the city center, just a short walk from Hanoi's Old Quarter, which hosts most of the hotels.
+From Noi Bai Airport, the journey to the lake takes approximately 40 minutes.
+If you're staying in the West Lake area, simply follow Yen Phu Road to reach the Old Quarter and head east toward Hoan Kiem Lake.

 Useful Information